geoffreyirungu/spring-jquery-datatables/README.md

 # README
-This project is an example of using datatables without using spring datatables repository.
+This project is an example of using datatables without using spring datatables library.